All Episodes

 Well, I mean, this to me would be the perfect answer.

-You know, just like health care savings accounts to me is another great idea.
+You know, just like health care savings accounts, to me, is another great idea.

-Uh we've had people like Dr. Umber on this program for years.
+We've had people like Dr. Umber on this program for years.

 How many times now have you been to Washington to talk about health care, Dr. Umber?